It's All In Your Head: Director Pete Docter Gets Emotional In 'Inside Out'

 GROSS: You boiled it down to joy, anger, sadness, fear and disgust.
 It seems to me if you were Jewish, and perhaps Catholic, guilt would have been a character.

 DOCTER: (Laughter) I'm not actually sure if guilt is an emotion.
-In fact, that was - at the very beginning of this process, we realized, man, we really don't know very much about the subject.
-So we better do some research, and we started looking around online.
+In fact, that was - at the very beginning of this process, we realized, man, we really don't know very much about this subject so we better do some research.
+And we started looking around online.
 We found some scientists think that there are basically three emotions.
 Others went up to 27.
 Others had 16.
 Some were in the middle.
 So we were kind of left with no definitive answer to our basic question - how many are there?
-Dr. Paul Ekman, who worked in San Francisco - still does - which is where Pixar Animation Studios is - he had, early in his career, identified six.
+Dr. Paul Ekman, who worked in San Francisco - still does - which is where Pixar Animation Studios is, he had early in his career identified six.
 That felt like a nice, manageable number of guys to design and write for.
 It was anger, fear, sadness, disgust, joy and surprise.
-And as I was sort of doodling, I was thinking, surprise and fear - probably fairly similar, so let's just lose surprise.
+And as I was sort of doodling, I was thinking, surprise and fear - probably fairly similar so let's just lose surprise.
 And that left us with five.

-GROSS: So part of what Paul Ekman does is, like, decode facial expressions to try to understand what a person is feeling and how it's expressed.

 DOCTER: Yeah.
 I know she (laughter) - we kind of worried about that one.
-We did say, OK, it's disgust - she's disgusted.
+We did say, she's disgusted.
 She's not disgusting.
 And that kind of assuaged her fears a little bit.
 But she came in.
 We gave her a pitch.
 She was actually pretty key to decoding some elements of the story.
 We were really wrestling with these two different themes of growing up and then embracing sadness, which we felt were kind of separate.
 But I don't know, I had an intuition that they could somehow be connected.
 I pitched her the story.
 And as I turned around - 'cause I was pitching kind of off some visuals on the computer - I turn around and she's crying.
-And I thought, oh, no, what?
-Did she get, like, a bad text or something?
+And I thought, oh, no - what, did she get, like, a bad text or something?
 You know, she was - really responded emotionally.
-And she said, I'm sorry.
-I just think it's really beautiful that you guys are making a story that tells kids that it's difficult to grow up and that it's OK to be sad about it.
+And she said, I'm sorry, I just think it's really beautiful that you guys are making a story that tells kids that it's difficult to grow up and that it's OK to be sad about it.
 And that - we were like, quick, write that down, you know, 'cause that was really what we were trying to say.

 DOCTER: Yeah.
-One of the other experts we consulted with - this guy named Dacher Keltner - he was big on sadness as a community bonding, I think is the word he used.
+One of the other experts we consulted with, this guy named Dacher Keltner, he was big on sadness as community bonding - I think is the word he used.
 It's, like, you know, if you're sad, it's a way of connecting with other people.
 And we - a lot of times we sort of feel embarrassed by being sad, and we go off by ourselves to hide and cry by ourselves.
 But, really, it's a way of re-establishing relationship.

-GROSS: So did you imagine, when you were making this film, psychologists and parents using the film to explain to children what their own emotions were and to tell - to help tell children, like, it's OK to be sad.
-Tantrums aren't very helpful (laughter).
-We know you have anger, but, you know, you have to kind of mix that with the other emotions.

-On the other hand, this is the mind.
-There's a lot of different ways to kind of slice that and look at it, so it was a tricky film to balance.
-In the end, I think you're right.
-There are - we've already had discussions with people who feel as though the film has really helped them.
-There's one story that's pretty amazing.
-A guy who we work with - and we had screened the film for our friends and family along the way just to make sure it was working and it wasn't too complex, you know, especially for younger kids.
-Luckily, they not only got it, but this guy came back the next day and he said, I got to tell you this story.
-My son has been taking swimming lessons.
-And he's been afraid to dive off the diving board.
-It's just too high, and he's scared, so he hasn't been able to do it.
-Yesterday, after seeing the film, we went to lessons, and he dove off the diving board.
-And everybody said, yeah, that's great.
-How did you do it?
-And he said, well, I just felt like fear had been driving, and I asked him to step aside.
-And for us, we were sort of blown away.
-Not only did he get the film, but it was actually making an impact in his life.
-That was, like, the ultimate receipt.

-GROSS: That's really lovely.
-If you're just joining us, my guest is Pete Docter, and he directed and co-wrote the new Pixar Disney movie "Inside Out."
-Let's take a short break here.
-Then we'll talk some more.
-This is FRESH AIR.
+GROSS: Well, people discourage us from being sad.
+It's, like, oh, smile.
+Oh, cheer up.
+And I think it's often that way with children.
+I know when I was a child and I wasn't smiling and I was walking down the street, there would always be a stranger coming up to me saying, come on, smile.
+And I thought, like, get out of my face, you know (laughter)?
+Like, leave me alone.
+But...

+DOCTER: It is one of those weird social things.
+You're right.
+Even as parents we say, oh, don't be sad.
+You know, come here, we'll distract you with some ice cream or something.
+And I don't know if that's always the best thing.
+But it's certainly - you understand why people do it.

-GROSS: This is FRESH AIR, and if you're just joining us, my guest is Pete Docter.
-He directed and co-wrote the new Disney Pixar movie "Inside Out."
-And it's an animated film that goes into the mind of an 11-year-old child where Joy, Fear, Anger, Disgust and Sadness are all at headquarters - the control room in her brain - kind of competing to control her emotions.
+GROSS: If you're just joining us, my guest is Pete Docter, and he directed and co-wrote the new Pixar Disney movie "Inside Out," and it's an animated film that goes into the mind of an 11-year-old child where Joy, Fear, Anger, Disgust and Sadness are all at headquarters - the control room in her brain - kind of competing to control her emotions.
 And it also imagines what goes on in your mind when you're making a memory, storing the memory, deleting a memory.
-And that's - that must have been a very challenging part for you because, like, the brain is really a lot of neurons and electricity (laughter) and electrical currents and stuff.
+And that's - that must've been a very challenging part for you because, like, the brain is really a lot of neurons and electricity (laughter) and electrical currents and stuff.
 And it's not like there's a storage room with memories in it.
 But, of course, you create a storage room with memories.
 And the memories - each memory is, like, an image encased in a glass-like ball that can be broken if you're not careful.
 It can roll away.
 It can - things can happen to it.
 You have to be careful with your memories.

 DOCTER: That's right.